Characterization of the Host Binary of the Directly Imaged Exoplanet HD 143811 AB b: Introduction

 Exoplanets in binary (and other multiple) systems represent a particularly interesting dataset.
 Typically, single stars are targeted by exoplanet surveys given observational constraints; however, some binary configurations still allow for planet detection.
 In the case of direct imaging, exoplanets have been identified orbiting a single star in a multiple system (e.g 51 Eri b, \citealt{macintosh:2015}) as well as circumbinary planets orbiting far from an inner binary (e.g. HD 106906 b, \citealt{bailey:2014}).
 In addition to providing constraints on planet formation (e.g. \citealt{kraus:2016}), these planetary systems are also more likely to experience complex 3-body dynamics, such as Kozai-Lidov oscillations (e.g. \citealt{cheetham:2018}).

 Using Gemini-South/GPI and Keck/NIRC2 data, a giant exoplanet was recently confirmed to be orbiting the binary star HD~143811~AB (HIP 78663).
-The planet is at a separation of $\sim$59 au and has a mass of $\sim$5.6 M$_{\textrm{Jup}}$ (N. Jones et al. 2025, submitted ApJL).
-In this work we characterize the stellar binary host using a new analysis of archival and catalog data.
+The planet is at a separation of $\sim$59 au and has a mass of $\sim$5.6 M$_{\textrm{Jup}}$ (\citealt{Jones2025}, submitted ApJL).
+In this companion paper we characterize the stellar binary host using a new analysis of archival and catalog data.
 We combine a new orbit fit with SED fitting of the system to derive the individual masses and orbital properties of the binary, in order to understand HD~143811~AB~b in the broader context of planet formation within both single stars and binaries.